petezh/E-Debate/article.md

 Tournaments this season have, so far, been held exclusively online.
 While judging debate rounds certainly feels different through a Zoom window, virtual platforms could also affect who chooses to sign up for tournaments.

 Plenty of factors could be relevant in the transition.
 One is that location no longer matters: you can compete at someone's tournament whether you're in the same county or across the country.
 At the same time, the format could reward debaters with better Wi-Fi connections and mics.
-Countless other factors, like the economic hardship imposed by the pandemic or decreased support from schools, may also alter the face of the competition.
+Many other factors, like the economic hardship imposed by the pandemic or decreased support from schools, may also alter the face of the competition.

 So, who are the e-debaters?
 This article takes a look at five trends in the data.